 Rowenta, a brand of Groupe SEB, and Narwal Unveil Co-Engineered X-CLEAN 10 in Landmark Partnership

 PARIS, Oct.
-22, 2024 /PRNewswire/ -- Rowenta, a leader in high-performance home appliances under Groupe SEB, proudly announces its technology partnership with Narwal, a pioneer in home cleaning robotics.
+22, 2024 /PRNewswire/ -- Narwal, a pioneer in home cleaning robotics, proudly announces its technology partnership with Rowenta, a leader in high-performance home appliances under Groupe SEB.
 By combining Rowenta's renowned craftsmanship and market influence with Narwal's cutting-edge robotic technology, the new partnership is set to redefine home cleaning standards for European consumers.
 The collaboration introduces the Rowenta X-CLEAN 10, an Intelligent Cordless Vacuum and Wash Cleaner, showcasing both brands' shared commitment to innovation and product excellence.
 Powered by Narwal's state-of-the-art cleaning technology, this co-engineered innovation underscores the significance both brands place on the European market, reflecting their shared vision for future growth and advancement in home cleaning solutions.

 Strategic Alliance in Home Cleaning Excellence